-While Congress has not completed the final appropriation bills for the government's 2021 fiscal year, the Company continues to believe that its key programs benefit from bipartisan support and does not expect a material impact on its current business base from budget negotiations.
-If the appropriations bills are not timely enacted, government agencies operate under a continuing resolution (CR), which may negatively impact our business due to delays in new program starts, delays in contract award decisions, and other factors.
-While we view the budget environment as stable under BBA 2019 and believe there is bipartisan support for continued investment in the areas of defense and national security, the government is currently operating under a CR which expires December 11, 2020.
+While Congress has not completed the final appropriation bills for the government's 2022 fiscal year, the Company continues to believe that its key programs benefit from bipartisan support and does not expect a material impact on its current business base from budget negotiations.
+If the appropriations bills are not timely enacted, government agencies operate under a continuing resolution ("CR"), which may negatively impact our business due to delays in new program starts, delays in contract award decisions, and other factors.
+On December 2, 2021, Congress passed and, on December 3, 2021, the President signed, a CR providing funds to the federal government through February 18, 2022.
 When a CR expires, unless appropriations bills have been passed by Congress and signed by the President, or a new CR is passed and signed into law, the government must cease operations, or shutdown, except in certain emergency situations or when the law authorizes continued activity.
 We continuously review our operations in an attempt to identify programs potentially at risk from CRs so that we can consider appropriate contingency plans.

 Our customer's missions have received broad support from the legislative and executive branches of the federal government.
-We expect that support to continue with the change of administration with amended and new priorities established by the President-Elect.
-As such, we do not anticipate or expect any significant changes to our operations as a result of the recent elections.
+As such, we do not anticipate or expect any significant changes to our operations.

-Department of Veterans Affairs (VA) health spending trends:
+Department of Veterans Affairs ("VA") health spending trends: